siyangsun/courtyard/content/notes/some-communities-lend-themselves-to-teaching-and-mentorship.md

+---
+title: "Some communities lend themselves to teaching and mentorship"
+---

 ## Some communities lend themselves towards teaching and mentorship

 - generally hobby communities are better about this than "professional" communities